 This course is available as a digital learning course to those who want to improve their career opportunities through education.
 You can be located anywhere in the world and will be supported through our learner management system.

 This course consists of 8 downloadable lessons, 8 quizzes and 2 practical assignments.
 You can download your lessons onto any device such as a computer, tablet or smart phone.

-South African and SADC Accreditation: SAQA/TETA Accreditation
+South African Accreditation: MerSETA Accreditation